ianwild/qsl/doc/implementation.md

 Built-in functions (`fn_`) take a single parameter, `uint8_t *argc`, which indicates how many arguments `interpret_bytecodes()` has pushed.
-This can be used as-is, or modified (up or down) with `adjust_argc()` to either lose excessive arguments or to pad wil `NIL`s.
+This can be used as-is, or modified (up or down) with `adjust_argc()` to either lose excessive arguments or to pad with `NIL`s.
 When the function returns, `interpret_bytecodes()` will remove the remaining arguments, and (if the call was in a value context) push the returned value.